jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 | 3     | +2          | Run and Gun, Tech Hardpoint (medium)                                             |

 #### Tactical Visor [grid]
-// TODO
+* Action: Standard
+* Endurance Cost: High
+* Duration: Round
+* Target: Self

 #### Overwatch
 * Action: Standard
-* Endurance Cost: Medium
+* Endurance: Medium
+* Duration: Round
+* Target: Burst[Weapon]

-The Commando uses a tactical maneuver to enter Overwatch until the start of his next turn.
+The Commando enters Overwatch until the start of his next turn.
 While in Overwatch, the Commando can take opportunity attacks on any target that takes a move action in his line of sight and is not in cover.
 These opportunity attacks do not consume his reaction.

 #### Soldier's Endurance
 * Action: Bonus